Margaret Keenan Harrais: Return to Alaska

-Upon his death in 1936, Mrs. Harrais succeeded him as U.S. Commissioner in Valdez, maintaining an office in the Federal building until it was leveled by fire a few years later.
+Upon his death in 1936, Mrs. Harrais succeeded him as U.S. Commissioner in Valdez, maintaining an office in the Federal building until it was leveled by fire in the early morning hours of December 14, 1940.
 Thereafter, the records of the Valdez district were kept in the front room of her home, a shingle with the inscription, "U.S. commissioner" hanging over her doorway.
-Twice, she was offered the U.S. Commissioner's post in Anchorage and twice she refused the honor to stay home in Valdez.
+Twice, she was offered the U.S. Commissioner's post in Anchorage, where the court headquarters had moved following the fire, and twice she refused the honor to stay home in Valdez.

 In 1941, the 1,080 U.S. Commissioners in other States and the 72 in Alaska were asked to write a report offering suggestions or criticisms of the U.S. commissioner system.
 Just two submissions were included in the final report, one from a district judge, and one from a U.S. commissioner, Harrais.

 With statehood, her duties remained virtually the same under the new title of deputy magistrate at Valdez, retiring in 1962, at the age of 89.

 Harrais found time to serve as Democratic territorial committeewoman as well as holding membership in the Woman's Club.
 In Valdez, she worked as chair of the Valdez Hospital Board and was interested in the El Nathan Children's Home.
 In her spare time, she devoted herself to mending the mittens, sweaters and socks for the 100 children of the home.
 After the home closed, and while a member of the Dorcas Club, she turned to knitting afghans for disabled soldiers in veterans hospitals, and by 1962, was working on her 91st afghan.